Can Edge Probing Tasks Reveal Linguistic Knowledge in QA Models?: Introduction

-While the EP tests on normal encoders are quite popular, \finetuned\ encoders are relatively under-explored \cite{merchant-etal-2020-happens, 10.1145/3357384.3358028}; i.e.; it is not well understood that whether the \finetuned\ models improve their encoding of grammatical knowledge by performing a task.
-We aim to bridge that gap by studying question answering (QA) as a target task.
-QA is a complex NLU problem requiring the model to implicitly perform many reasoning steps, and \finetuned\ models provide strong baselines for various QA datasets.
-Following this, our first research question is:
+For many NLP tasks, pre-trained LMs (most commonly, BERT) have emerged as standard encoders \cite{JMLR:v21:20-074}.
+These encoders are \finetuned\ after adding task-specific layers on top.
+While probing tests on pre-trained encoders are quite popular, fine-tuned encoders are relatively under-explored (with notable exceptions of \citet{merchant-etal-2020-happens} and \citet{10.1145/3357384.3358028}.
+We aim to bridge this gap by probing \finetuned\ models using question answering (QA) as a target task.
+QA is a complex NLU problem requiring the model to implicitly perform many reasoning steps, and \finetuned\ models provide strong baselines for various QA datasets \cite{DBLP:conf/naacl/DevlinCLT19}.
+Our first research question is thus:

 \textbf{RQ1}: \textit{Does \finetuning\ for QA tasks improve the encoding of linguistic skills in the encoders, when measured by existing EP tests?} Intuitively, DNN based QA models would require implicit knowledge of semantic roles (who did what to whom, when, and where), an understanding of the part of speech and entity boundaries (most answers are entities in the context), and anaphora resolution (entities in the context would refer to each other).
-Indeed, prior work shows how injecting knowledge about semantic roles \cite{shen-lapata-2007-using} and coreference resolution \cite{vicedo-ferrandez-2000-importance} in classical QA pipelines improves their performance.
-Therefore, a QA model should acquire these linguistic skills in the process of learning the QA task.
-The QA layers in the \finetuned\ models have much fewer parameters than the encoders, therefore, the encoders themselves are more likely to encode that grammatical knowledge.
-Consequently, when these \finetuned\ encoders are used for the \srl, \coref, \pos, and \ner\ EP tests, we would expect to see improvements over pre-trained LMs.
-But we do not observe any such change.
+Indeed, prior works show how injecting knowledge about semantic roles \cite{shen-lapata-2007-using} and coreference resolution \cite{vicedo-ferrandez-2000-importance} in classical QA pipelines improves their performance.
+Therefore, a \finetuned\ QA model should \textit{implicitly} acquire these linguistic skills.
+The QA layers in the \finetuned\ models have much fewer parameters than the encoders (\cref{sec:epqa}), therefore, the encoders themselves are more likely to encode that grammatical knowledge.
+Consequently, when these \finetuned\ encoders are used for the \srl\ (semantic role labeling), \coref\ (coreference), \pos\ (part-of-speech tagging), and \ner\ (named entity recognition) EP tests, we would expect to see improvements over pre-trained LMs. \textbf{But we do not observe any such change (\cref{sec:rq1})}.